 Number on parole per 100,000 U.S. adult residents

 |Unknown or not reported:||0|

-Virginia currently houses 29,790 inmates in their 26 prisons.
+The state currently houses 29,790 inmates in their 26 prisons.
 They also have 669 people in their 71 jails spread throughout the 95 counties.
-Virginia’s community corrections system oversees 1,719 people who are currently on parole and 58,605 on probation.
-The Virginia Department of Corrections operates off an annual budget of $1.2 billion and a staff of 12,600 employees.
-The cost for Virginia to house and care for each inmate for one year is $25,129.
-Based on one hundred thousand residents, Virginia has an overall incarceration rate of 448, a property crime rate of 1,859 and a violent crime rate of 218.
+VA’s community corrections system oversees 1,719 people who are currently on parole and 58,605 on probation.
+The State Department of Corrections operates off an annual budget of $1.2 billion and a staff of 12,600 employees.
+The cost for VA to house and care for each inmate for one year is $25,129.
+Based on one hundred thousand residents, VA has an overall incarceration rate of 448, a property crime rate of 1,859 and a violent crime rate of 218.